shanebrewer/system_design_questions/stock_exchange/stock_exchange_system_design.md

 ### Non-functional Requirements

 1. The system should be able to handle up to 1 million transactions per second.
-1. The system should process orders as quickly as possible.
+1. The system should process orders as quickly as possible, ideally with a P99 latency less than 10 ms.
 1. The system should maintain strong consistency for a customer's account balance.
+1. The system should maintain at least 99.99% availability.

 ### Out-of-Scope Requirements

 1. Transfer money into a customer's Exchange account.
 1. Generate a user's trading history report.
 1. Generate a user's tax statement.
+1. We will not consider trading stocks, options, or futures.

 ---